A clinical trial is a research study, where a new drug or treatment is tested on people to assess its benefits and risks.

 Clinical trials have also shown how to best manage other conditions that are common in patients with HIV, such as hepatitis.

-Research is also looking at ways of preventing sexual HIV transmission, through the use of anti-HIV drugs as pre-exposure prophylaxis (PrEP) and in microbicides.
+Research is also looking at ways of preventing sexual HIV transmission, through the use of anti-HIV drugs as pre-exposure prophylaxis (PrEP), and at a vaccine against HIV.
 The HPTN 052 study showed that being on effective HIV treatment makes it 96% less likely someone will pass HIV on to their sexual partner.

 Staff at your clinic may know about trials that are being carried out.
 You could ask your doctor or nurse about any research happening that might be appropriate for you to join.